-All lot owners will be required to join the legal entity and cannot opt out.
+All lot owners must be required to join the legal entity and cannot opt out.

 All owners will be required to pay an annual levy to fund the work of the legal entity.

-The levies cover the maintenance/replacement of commonly owned assets such as the communal facilities, walking tracks, JOALs, entrance gates, lighting etc.
+The levies cover the maintenance/replacement of commonly owned assets such as the communal facilities, walking and cycling tracks, JOALs, stormwater management devices, culverts, lighting, protected vegetation etc.

 It is intended that Te Kawerau ā Maki would be actively involved in the maintenance contracts and management of the revegetated areas of the site.
 Kaitiakitanga is a concept fundamental to the iwi view of resource management.
 The sustainable management of the environment will be promoted in accordance with Te Kawerau ā Maki tikanga, and the role of kaitiaki will continue in perpetuity.